Using essential oils for muscle recovery is a safe and effective way to help relieve sore muscles.

-Whether you are a professional athlete or a top-notch couch potato, you have likely dealt with muscle soreness before.
-It can come from working out at the gym, picking a pencil up off the floor, or anything in between.
+Whether you are a professional athlete or someone who only works out occasionally, you have likely dealt with muscle soreness before.

-It affects us all and we all wish we could make it stop.
+It affects us all and we all wish we could make it stop!

-Aroma therapy has been used by ancient cultures such as the Chinese, Indian, Egyptians, Greeks and Romans as a traditional medicine, and it is difficult to say even who discovered this from of treatment first.
+Aromatherapy has been used by ancient cultures such as the Chinese, Indian, Egyptians, Greeks and Romans as a traditional medicine, and it is difficult to say even who discovered this from of treatment first!

-Over the course of many centuries the process of creating essential oils has evolved, but the principles and the main oils used has relatively remained the same.
+Over the course of many centuries the process of creating essential oils has evolved, but the principles and the main essentials oils used has relatively remained the same.

 Aromatherapy is commonly and effectively used for conditions such as chronic pain, anxiety, low-energy, memory loss, respiratory issues, eczema or other skin problems, and other diseases and infections.

-How to Use Essential Oils
+How to Use Essential Oils for Muscle Recovery?

 One main thought to keep in mind is that an aromatherapy diffuser is not the same as a room humidifier, and essential oils should not be added directly to any humidifier which you may have.